bmorris458/market/README.markdown

 6. Browse to [http://localhost:8080](http://localhost:8080/)

-7. Stop the application:

-        > re-stop
+7. To stop the application, browse to [the stop page](http://localhost:8080/stop)

 ##Development direction